boisgera/enumeration/Enumeration.md

 To summarize: we are not really interested in the TI result for well-ordered classes, but merely in the "limit" case of TI for sets.

-**Note.** The transfinite recursion on classes would not solve the other issue that we have that we need a reference well-ordered "class" that is large enough to contain a copy of every other well-ordered set as a proper initial segment.
+**Note.** The transfinite induction on classes would not solve the other issue that we have that we need a reference well-ordered "class" that is large enough to contain a copy of every other well-ordered set as a proper initial segment.

+**Update.** OK, the general result works AFAICT, with totally elementary methods.
+The pb was an artifact of our proof, but if instead we prove that "well-ordered in terms of s.i.p." implies "classically well-ordered" (by dualization then generalization, which only involves "one class at a type"), then the classic demonstration (used for woset, for the class of ordinals in @Jec03) works without any issue AFAICT.

+So we have a general induction principle for woclasses, nice :)

 ## Definition by Induction: Transfinite Recursion

+**TODO.** Consider general class version on woclasses?
+Not merely ordinal (which works)?
+Would it work?
+Would it be interesting/simpler to state?

 (aka transfinite *recursion*).
 Merely an application of transfinite induction that establishes existence and uniquemeness of a mathematical object, i.e. two